m-j-andr/PIC-1-Demo/docs/1-File-Management/1-5-homework.md

  - Use Sublime Text to save a file called `solutions.txt` within `HW-1`, that is, within the folder whose path is `/Users/YOUR_NAME/Documents/UCLA-Classes/PIC-1/0-Homework-Assignments/HW-1`.
+   - "File > Save" is one option.
+   - "Command + S" on MacOS or "ctrl + S" on Windows provide other options.
+   - Sublime Text does **not** autosave.
+   - A circle on a tab, next to a filename, indicates that you have unsaved changes.
  - Enter your solutions to the [Maze Activity](1-3-maze.md) formatted as follows.

 ```